 While all veterinary medical students go through similar training to become a veterinarian, which primarily covers dog, cats, horses, and cows, other species, such as exotic pets and wildlife, often are only briefly touched upon in the curriculum.
 For this reason, caring for them properly becomes more difficult.

 Often money is also a concern in the care of injured or sick exotic pets and wildlife.
-At the Texas A&M College of Veterinary Medicine & Biomedical Sciences, we have the capabilities to provide medical treatments, diagnostics, and surgical procedures for these rare species, while providing training for students and veterinarians in this type of specialized care.
+At the Texas A&M School of Veterinary Medicine & Biomedical Sciences, we have the capabilities to provide medical treatments, diagnostics, and surgical procedures for these rare species, while providing training for students and veterinarians in this type of specialized care.

 This endowment, initially sponsored by Dr. Jim Rohack and his wife Charli, helps fund veterinary care for exotic birds, reptiles, mammals, and wildlife.
 The endowment particularly focuses on emergency care, including specialized testing such as CAT scans, and specialized surgeries such as ovariectomies in birds.
 In addition, funds are also used to help offset the associated costs of maintaining specialized training laboratories where veterinary students learn how to treat exotic species.